The Attribution Problem: Why Creator Marketing Fails Without Data

 Real-World Example

-That's the power of attribution.
+That's the power of data-driven creator selection.

 Why This Matters for Your Business